christianparpart/old_flow/README.md

 The program is stored as an array (stream) of fixed-length 32-bit instructions.

-The opcode always takes the lowest 8-bit of the instruction, also determining the interpretation of the higher 24 bits to one of the above variations.
+The opcode always takes the least-significant 8-bit of an instruction, also determining the interpretation of the higher 24 bits to one of the variations as described below.

-A register is always represented as an 8-bit index to the register array, effectively limiting the total number of registers to 256 while the first register contains always the flow control context.
+A register is always represented as an 8-bit index to the register array, effectively limiting the total number of registers to 256.

 Registers does not necessarily require them to be located in a CPU hardware but can also be represented as software array.